 The fishing nets recovered in collection points from the sea bed by volunteer divers are sent to Aquafil’s Slovenian regeneration plant.
 Here, thanks to a unique recycling process, the fishing nets of Healthy Seas, together with other nylon waste material, are regenerated to make first quality nylon yarn called ECONYL®.

 This 100% regenerated nylon yarn, coming from waste material, is then used for garments and carpet flooring.

 Since 2013, Healthy Seas has recovered an increasing number of discarded fishing nets that were regenerated into the ECONYL® process and collaborated with many of its stakeholders:

-Healthy Seas is a non-profit initiative that relies on the donation and support of many to achieve its mission and organize diving trips primarily in the Netherlands, Belgium, Croatia, Greece and Italy.
+Healthy Seas relies on the donation and support of many to achieve its mission and organize diving trips primarily in the Netherlands, Belgium, Croatia, Greece and Italy.

-Do you want to join this journey from waste to wear and help clean the seas?
-Join us and become a partner or donate your 1% for the planet to the initiative.
-Many brands are joining already, supporting the initiative and using the ECONYL® yarn to make more sustainable products that look good and feel good.
+Do you want to come on board and help clean the seas?
+Join Healthy Seas and become a partner or donate your 1% for the planet to the initiative.
+Many brands have joined already, supporting the initiative and using the ECONYL® yarn to make more sustainable products that look good and feel good.

 On September 22nd, 2019, Healthy Seas was presented with the award for Circular Economy at the 3rd Annual Green Carpet Fashion Awards that closed Milan Fashion Week at the historic Teatro Alla Scala.

 Carlo Capasa and Livia Firth said,